Blackrod railway station: Services

 As of December 2022, 1 train per hour calls at this station off-peak 7 days a week between Manchester Airport and Blackpool North.
-Services run half-hourly Monday-Satuday between 06:00 - 09:00 and 16:30 - 19:30 in both directions and also northbound between 19:30 and 21:00.
+Services run half-hourly Monday-Saturday between 06:00 - 09:00 and 16:30 - 19:30 in both directions and also northbound between 19:30 and 21:00.

 Saturday and Sunday services were replaced by buses most weekends from May 2015 until November 2018 due to the late-running electrification work on the route.
 Weekend services resumed on Sunday 11 November 2018 after the completion of the electrification engineering work.
-Sunday services were regularly replaced by buses between December 2018 and March 2021 due to train crew shortages but a full Sunday service is now in operation.
+Sunday services were regularly replaced by buses between December 2018 and March 2021 due to train crew shortages, but a full Sunday service is now in operation.

-For several years the station was served hourly by the Manchester Victoria to Preston service.
-In December 2021, this service was withdrawn due to train crew availability and both Blackrod and Adlington had extremely irregular services as a result.
-In May 2022 the timetables were adjusted so the hourly Blackpool North to Manchester Airport service would stop at both of these stations all day and the station receives hourly services as of 2023.
+For several years, the station was served hourly by the Manchester Victoria to Preston service.
+In December 2021, this service was withdrawn due to train crew availability and to improve reliability on the line, and both Blackrod and Adlington were only served at peak times.
+In May 2022 the timetables were adjusted so the hourly Blackpool North to Manchester Airport service would stop at both of these stations throughout the day, and the station receives hourly off-peak services as of 2025.

-Since the December 2022 timetable change, most services are operated by 6-carriage Class 331 units which are too long to allow all doors to open on platform 1 (for services from Manchester towards Blackpool); as a result only the doors in the front 5 carriages open when the train stops on platform 1.
+Since the December 2022 timetable change, most services are operated by 6-carriage Class 331 units which were previously too long to allow all doors to open on platform 1 (for services from Manchester towards Blackpool); as a result, only the doors in the front 5 carriages would open when the train stops on platform 1.
 Platform 2 (for services from Blackpool towards Manchester) is longer and all train doors can be used.
+Platform 1 has been extended in 2023 and as a result all doors can now open on both platforms.